zeevgoshen/AutoComplete_CSharp_React_CitiesCSV/README.md

 https://visualstudiomagazine.com/Articles/2015/10/20/Text-Pattern-Search-Trie-Class-NET.aspx?Page=1

 2. I used Caching to avoid expansive data fetching (in this case a CSV file, could be DB or others)

 3. The Cache Manager is a double-check Singleton to provide thread-safety. https://riptutorial.com/csharp/example/3864/lazy--thread-safe-singleton--using-double-checked-locking-

+4. Trie usage can be optimized.

+Client summary:

-4. Cypress is used for testing the client.
+1. Cypress is used for testing the client.

-5. De-bounce should be considered as a way to reduce api calls.
+2. De-bounce should be considered as a way to reduce api calls.

+3. Other client side caching strategies rather than useState can be considered.